White-label Refresh Healthcare Ongoing partnership

 2. QA pass before live promotion.
 Pavel Sazhin ran QA against the staging homepage — verifying Figma fidelity, responsive behaviour, logo animation, and navigation consistency — before the page was cleared for production migration.
 The principle: a live-site refresh is never pushed until the agency has reviewed and approved the staging build.

-4. Change-request discipline — 6 tickets across 83 days.
+4. Change requests handled one at a time — 6 tickets across 83 days.
 Tickets came through Redmine on the agency’s cadence — “Fix Web Issue as Noted in Document”, “Image Edit — Burien Endodontics | Website Refresh”, “Execute Live Website”, “Migrate to Production and Resolve Issues”.
 Each ticket was scoped, developed, QA’d internally through Site Checker, returned to the agency, and closed on their sign-off.
 The average ticket consumed roughly 3 hours — the characteristic profile of a small-scale refresh where the homepage redesign carries the bulk of the effort and the follow-ons are surgical.

 Working without Elementor Pro on the production site meant the header, footer, and homepage could not migrate directly from staging — the team rebuilt each element by hand against the staging reference rather than import it.
 That constraint produced a cleaner production build: every element was re-verified against the Figma spec during reassembly, not assumed to have transferred correctly.